martenframework/marten/docs/docs/templates/introduction.md

 Context producers are helpers that ensure that common variables are automatically inserted in the template context whenever a template is rendered.
 They are applied every time a new template context is generated.

-For example, they can be used to insert the current HTTP request object in every template context being rendered in the context of a view and HTTP request.
+For example, they can be used to insert the current HTTP request object in every template context being rendered in the context of a handler and HTTP request.
 This makes sense considering that the HTTP request object is a common object that is likely to be used by multiple templates in your project: that way there is no need to explicitly "insert" it in the context every time you render a template.
 This specific capability is provided by the [`Marten::Template::ContextProducer::Request`](pathname:///api/Marten/Template/ContextProducer/Request.html) context producer, which inserts a `request` object into every template context.

 Template context producers can be configured through the use of the [`templates.context_producers`](../development/reference/settings#contextproducers) setting.
 When generating a new project by using the `marten new` command, the following context producers will be automatically configured: